EvoX: A Distributed GPU-accelerated Framework for Scalable Evolutionary Computation: Acknowledgement

 \section{Acknowledgement}

-We thank Zhenyu Liang, Minyang Chen, Lishuang Wang, Haoming Zhang, Kebin Sun, Haoyu Zhang, and Jiachun Li for their efforts in helping with the implementations and testings.
-Specially, we thank Yansong Huang for his unique contributions to help with the visualization of the experimental data.
+We thank Minyang Chen, Jiachun Li, Zhenyu Liang, Kebin Sun, Lishuang Wang, Haoming Zhang, and Mengfei Zhao for their efforts in helping with the implementations and testings.
+In particular, we thank Yansong Huang for his unique contributions to addressing the visualization issues related to the entire project.

 \ifCLASSOPTIONcaptionsoff

 \fi